cdimitroulas/typescript-scripts/README.md

   All the usual eslint flags can be passed to this script, they will be passed on to eslint.

+- `typescript-scripts format`

+  Formats all the files in the repository using prettier.

+  TODO - allow passing an argument to configure which files/folders should be formatted

 - compile (TODO)

 - test (TODO)